raspberrypilearning/custom-pi-desktop/en/step_2.md

 --- /task ---

 --- task ---
-You may also want to change the 'Text' colour so that it's clearer on your choice of background.
+You may also want to change the **Text Colour** so that the text is clearer on the background that you have chosen.

-The hex colour code for the raspberry colour in the Raspberry Pi logo is '#C51A4A' (a lot of red mixed with a small amount of green and some blue.)
+The hex colour code for the raspberry colour in the Raspberry Pi logo is **#C51A4A** (a lot of red mixed with a small amount of green and some blue).

 ![screenshot](images/custom-text-dialog.png)